Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Pilot error usually plays some part in general aviation accidents.
-But mechanical problems also can occur despite aviation manufacturer warranties and disclaimers.
-A malfunction of the aircraft or its component parts may contribute to the aircraft accident or the severity of the injuries.
+A malfunction of an aircraft or its component parts may contribute to an aviation accident or the severity of the injuries.
 In such cases, the aircraft or part manufacturer may share the legal blame with pilots for a plane crash.

 - Wrongful deaths